triplecanopy/skrollr/README.md

 ##### Lessons learned

 * Skrollr ensures that you can actually scroll down 500 pixels or more, even if there's not enough content.
-You can suppress this using the `forceHeight` option
+You can suppress this by using the `forceHeight` option.
 * You can't use `#00f` or `#0000ff`.
 You need to use `rgb` or `hsl` and explicitly decide which color space you want because they result in different animations (HSL is much cooler most of the time).
 Don't worry, the IE plugin teaches IE < 9 to display `rgb` and `hsl` correctly.

 #### Now let's do a barrel roll at the same time